visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 ### Rewrite Documentation and Examples

-Documentation would be rewritten to focus on the API itself and structured around the new themes.
+Documentation would be rewritten to focus on the API itself and structured around the new themes (e.g. with tutorials working from low to high-level usage).
 Users will be assumed to intermediate to advanced WebGL users, so presentation of basic WebGL concepts would be removed.
 Examples would present API features, with a few showcase pieces.
 Focus would be on luma.gl's strengths, including the following:
 - Polyfilling and ease of debugging
 - Shader composition system
 - Interoperability with other systems
 - Flexible, composable tools
 - Testability